 In places where there are no AAB, the return will be filed directly with the Revenue Collection Officer or duly Authorized City or Municipal Treasurer where the donor was domiciled at the time of the transfer.
-If the donor has no legal residence in the Philippines, file the return with Revenue District No. 39 – South Quezon City (this is along Quezon Avenue, with a DBP branch at the ground floor).
+If the donor has no legal residence in the Philippines, file the return with Revenue District No. 39 – South Quezon City.

 In the case of gifts made by a non-resident alien (that is, not a Filipino citizen), the return may be filed with Revenue District No. 39 – South Quezon City, or with the Philippine Embassy or Consulate in the country where donor is domiciled at the time of the transfer.